Arts Council England

 Each section was supported by a set of case studies, reflecting real-life, sector-specific examples of good practice in the relevant area.
 These were reinforced by signposts to available resources, as well as our own downloadable tools, including templates, checklists and other forms of go-to top tips.

-The guide will be made available in print to an array of user organisations, sector leaders and recruitment heads.
+The final Culture Change Toolkit was published in December 2017, and made available to an array of user organisations, sector leaders and recruitment heads.

-We also provide a list of recommendations for effective actions on the themes of:
+As part of the Culture Change Toolkit, we also provided a list of recommendations for effective actions on the themes of:

 - Diversifying the talent pool